DoctorYanmar/Interview_assistant/README.md

 ## Important Notes

-- Ensure you can access https://openai.com/ in your country.
+- Ensure you can access https://openai.com/ in your country, if not, then you cannot send/receive requests from OpenAI API.
+You need to find solution
 - Verify that virtual audio outputs are correctly configured.
 - Check that the correct OpenAI API key is specified in the `.env` file.
 - If audio issues occur, check your system and Zoom audio settings.